varocketry/guitar-mastery-hub/public/lessons/lesson_045_advanced_harmonic_concepts.md

 **Sophistication serves the music, not the ego.**

-**See you in Lesson 46 - where we integrate EVERYTHING for complete mastery!** ðŸŽ¸
+**See you in Lesson 46 - where we integrate EVERYTHING for complete mastery!** 🎸

 ---

-## ðŸ“ TRACK YOUR PRACTICE
+## 📝 TRACK YOUR PRACTICE

 **Ready to log your practice session?**